-Planning experts say the Sandy Springs' new downtown area will be a walkable community with about 1,915 households per year.
+Planning experts say the area will be a walkable community with about 1,915 households per year.

 Many of the residents will be millenials born between 1977 and 1996.
 They will prefer to work in big open spaces [think warehouse] vs. a typical office building that their parents have been accustomed to.

 With that in mind, during Monday's public meeting experts provided the following data on Sandy Springs currently, and as the project unfolds.

 - Characteristics of Sandy Springs in 2012

 43,155 total households

 14,000 househoulds move within or to Sandy Springs per year